uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives/index.md

 1. Process Evaluation: Evaluate the current code review processes and identify areas for improvement.
 2. Best Practices Implementation: Implement best practices for code reviews, including coding standards, guidelines, and checklists.
 3. Automation Tools: Integrate automation tools for code review to reduce review cycle times and improve code quality.
-4. Collaboration: Collaborate with teams across the organization to share insights and improvements, and provide training if needed.
+4. Collaboration: Collaborate with teams across the organisation to share insights and improvements, and provide training if needed.

 Mentorship Program:

 1. Program Design: Develop a mentorship program structure, including goals, expectations, and a curriculum.
-2. Mentor Selection: Identify experienced mentors within the organization and pair them with junior engineers.
+2. Mentor Selection: Identify experienced mentors within the organisation and pair them with junior engineers.
 3. Onboarding: Facilitate an onboarding process for mentors and mentees, outlining their roles and responsibilities.
-4. Buddy System: Support the "buddy system" to help new hires integrate quickly into the organization.
+4. Buddy System: Support the "buddy system" to help new hires integrate quickly into the organisation.
 5. Progress Tracking: Establish a system for tracking mentorship program progress and success.

 Monitoring and Alerting Enhancement: